 Outdoor Activities in Calgary

 Calgary is home to a range of summer and winter activities.
-Whatever season one visits or decides to staycation, there is something for everyone in Calgary.
+Whatever season one visits or decides to staycation, there's a fun outdoor recreation option in Calgary.

 Bowness Park offers a shallow lagoon perfect for visitors to paddleboat or kayak during the summer months.
 Throughout the summer, visitors can be found picnicking and enjoying the warm water.
 Additionally, the park offers easy access to the Bow River.